JetBrains/kotlin-web-site/docs/topics/maven.md

 </build>
 ```

+Starting from Kotlin 1.8.20, you can replace the whole `<executions/>` block above with `<extensions>true</extensions>`.
+Enabling extensions automatically adds the `compile`, `test-compile`, `kapt`, and `test-kapt` executions to your build,
+bound to their appropriate [lifecycle phases](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
+If you need to configure an execution, you need to specify its id; see an example in the following section.

+> If several build plugins overwrite the default lifecycle and you enabled the `extensions` option, the last plugin in
+> the `<build>` section has the top priority in terms of lifecycle settings, and all early ones' lifecycle settings are ignored.
+>
+> {type="note"}

 ## Compile Kotlin and Java sources

 To compile projects that include Kotlin and Java source code, invoke the Kotlin compiler before the Java compiler.
-In maven terms that means that `kotlin-maven-plugin` should be run before `maven-compiler-plugin` using the following method,
+In Maven terms it means that `kotlin-maven-plugin` should be run before `maven-compiler-plugin` using the following method,
 making sure that the `kotlin` plugin comes before the `maven-compiler-plugin` in your `pom.xml` file:

 ```xml